joejztang/microBlog/readme.md

 ### known bugs

 	1. translate to chinese is not working properly.

 		* because g.locale() returns 'zh_Hans_CN' instead of 'zh_CN', it brings a lot of trouble to the logic.
 Here I am not going to fix it, because it is just a educational project.

+### feature request

+	1. delete posts by user, and delete search index as well

+### how to enable text search

+`brew install elasticsearch`

+I used elasticsearch followed by tutorial

+`brew services start elasticsearch` or `elasticsearch` if don't want a background service.